PaulJohnson/Haskell-Decimal/src/Decimal/README.txt

 ------------------------

-Data.Decimal includes a set of QuickCheck properties which act as both tests and a formal specification (hence their inclusion in the Haddock documentation).
+Data.Decimal includes a set of QuickCheck properties which act as both tests and a formal specification.
 To run the tests do:

    cabal configure --enable-tests
    cabal build